Closed every Monday year-round

 Mondays are excellent Great Wall days.
 Our Mutianyu private tour fits a Monday perfectly and lets you save Tuesday for the Forbidden City.

-Or pair a cultural experience (hutong + dumpling) with the FC moved to Tuesday.
+Or pair a cultural experience (hutong + dumpling) with the Forbidden City moved to Tuesday.